forrestjgq/lsp/thread/pwpt/pthread3.md

     }
 }
 ```
 Part 4 shows the final section of `alarm_cond.c`, the main program.
-It is nearly identical to the main function from `alarm_mutex.c`.
+It is nearly identical to the `main` function from `alarm_mutex.c`.

-Because the condition variable signal operation is built into the new `alarm_insert` function, we call `alarm_insert` rather than inserting a new alarm directly.
+[39] Because the condition variable signal operation is built into the new `alarm_insert` function, we call `alarm_insert` rather than inserting a new alarm directly.

 ```c
 /** alarm cond.c part 4 main */